JohnCoene/how-to-build-htmlwidgets/README.md

 </div>

-Repository for the "How to build htmlwidgets" e-Rum 2020 workshop.
+Repository for the "How to build htmlwidgets" e-Rum 2020 workshop to be held on June 20.